 A meta interpreter is an interpreter for language written in the language itself.
 An interpreter is, when it comes to programming languages, a program that can take a source program as input and execute the program generating the expected result.
 A meta-interpreter is an interpreter for a language written in the language itself (you might think that this is rather pointless since you would still need an interpreter to execute the meta-interpreter but that is just negative thinking)

-At the seminar we will discuss solutions and also talk about different strategies.
+At the seminar we will discuss solutions, look at the extensions and also talk about different strategies.

 Here is a summary of the operational semantics that also gives some insight in why we do as we do.